Mike Hoffman (ice hockey, born 1989)

-Michael Hoffman (born November 24, 1989) is a Canadian professional ice hockey forward currently playing for the Montreal Canadiens of the National Hockey League (NHL).
-Hoffman has previously played for the Ottawa Senators, Florida Panthers and St. Louis Blues.
-The Senators drafted Hoffman 130th overall in the 2009 NHL Entry Draft.
+Michael Hoffman (born November 24, 1989) is a Canadian professional ice hockey winger who is currently a free agent.
+He recently played for the San Jose Sharks of the National Hockey League (NHL).
+He was selected in the fifth round, 130th overall, by the Ottawa Senators in the 2009 NHL entry draft.
+Hoffman has also previously played for the Florida Panthers, Montreal Canadiens, and St. Louis Blues.